IMGIITRoorkee/omniport-docs/docs/source/structure/repositories.rst

 - ``omniport-service-<service>`` and ``omniport-frontend-<service>``
 - ``omniport-app-<app>`` and ``omniport-frontend-<app>``

+A few repositories predate the convention and keep their older names, ``omniport-django-filemanager`` among them, which is cloned in as a service all the same.

-Totalled, these repositories number in the fifties.
+Totalled, these sub-component repositories number over a hundred.
 But since these are on an open architecture, there is total democracy and freedom regarding who can create apps and what those apps can provide.
 This number has no upper limit.